9 Things Ghosting Says About You

 2. What ghosting says about you is that you’re fickle-minded

 Sometimes, people also ghost when they have too many options.
 You are generally looking for something casual and may not be ready for a committed relationship.
-You get physically attracted to other men/women while you are dating someone.
+You get physically attracted to others while you are dating someone.
 And instead of cheating or breaking up, you just ghost the person you date.

 3. Questionable morality

 It lets the world know that you would rather pretend someone doesn’t exist than have a mature and civil conversation with them.
 It is morally wrong to leave without explaining.
 And it is morally wrong to not understand the repercussions it holds for both you and your partner.
-Apparently, ghosting a ghoster (aka you) only requires someone to give you a taste of your own medicine.

 Have you ever been ghosted?

-4. Abandonment issues and immaturity
+4. Abandonment issues

 Related Reading: How Do You Tell Someone You Are Not Interested In Dating?